XHGMS-FM

 XHGMS-FM is a radio station on 104.5 FM in Martínez de la Torre, Veracruz.
-The station is owned by Grupo MS Multimedios, the business of the Manterola Sainz family, and carries a pop format known as 104.5 FM Sólo Hits.
+The station is owned by Grupo MS Multimedios, the business of the Manterola Sainz family, and carries a pop and adult contemporary format known as 104.5 FM Sólo Hits.

 History

 XEHU-FM received its concession on June 29, 1972.
 It was highly unusual as the only FM radio station in southern Mexico to carry an XE callsign.
 The callsign came from co-owned XEHU-AM 1300, which migrated to FM as XHHU-FM 89.9.

 On January 29, 2019, the station officially became XHGMS-FM, though the station had unofficially used those call letters since at least 2012.